 Entities and messages that are involved in the process in establishing situation awareness are depicted in Figure 4-17.
 Data Providers and Data Sources register themselves via an interface called Data Provider to the Directory, which is the key instance of the whole process as it is a mediator to the offered location information.
 Data Aggregators that are interested in situation information send a resolve to the Directory requesting the location of this situation information.
 Typical Data Aggregators that should be mentioned here are anomaly detection, route optimization / adaptive routing, congestion control and distributed validation.
 This way, from the INM architectural point of view a Data Aggregator could be interpreted as an INM application.
-Upon receiving the location information via its interface Data Consumer either by sending a "get" or "subscribe".
+Upon receiving the location information (which is similar to an URI) the Data Aggregator requests the situation information via its interface Data Consumer either by sending a "get" or "subscribe".
 In the former case the corresponding Data Provider will just reply once with the requested information, in the latter it will send this information continuously to the requesting Data Consumer every time new information are available.